iterative/ldb-resources/README.md

 Spreadsheets, however, still carry significant limitations:

-(a) Spreadsheets do not solve the problem of repetitions (same data objects listed under different URIs), and cannot prevent annotations from going stale.
+* Spreadsheets do not solve the problem of repetitions (same data objects listed under different URIs), and cannot prevent annotations from going stale.
 Both of these functions require tracking objects by content, which spreadsheets cannot do natively.

-(b) Spreadsheets do not provide native means to parse and query annotations alongside with their data objects.
+* Spreadsheets do not provide native means to parse and query annotations alongside with their data objects.
 This means an ML engineer needs to compose the datasets manually, or use separate ad-hoc software to query annotations and export lists of the matching objects into spreadsheets and tables.

-(b) Use of spreadsheets and databases to document datasets forces ML engineers to use unfamiliar tools that are hard to integrate into MLOps.
+* Use of spreadsheets and databases to document datasets forces ML engineers to use unfamiliar tools that are hard to integrate into MLOps.
 Forming a dataset and registering it in a database becomes a manual chore with many touching points.

-1. Heavyweight ML frameworks.
+3. Heavyweight ML frameworks.

 It is fairly common to find parts of functionality offered by LDB in the large, heavyweight ML frameworks.
 For example, any data labeling software suite likely has some function to track annotation versions and search annotations by fields.
 Likewise, every end-to-end ML platform facilitates organization of input data into the datasets, at least at the folder level.